IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :PVDictionaries
 +++++++++++++++

-Password policy setting for builtin user accounts: set a comma separated list of dictionaries containing words that cannot be used in a user password.
+Password policy setting for builtin user accounts: set a comma separated list of dictionaries containing words that cannot be used in a user password. ``/usr/share/dict/words`` is suggested below but you are welcome to use dictionary files of your choosing.
+By default, no dictionary is checked.

-``curl -X PUT -d "/opt/bad_passwords.txt" http://localhost:8080/api/admin/settings/:PVDictionaries``
+``curl -X PUT -d "/usr/share/dict/words" http://localhost:8080/api/admin/settings/:PVDictionaries``

 This setting can be overruled with VM argument ``pv.dictionaries``